denpeshkov/cs-notes/Transactional Outbox Pattern.md

 BEGIN;

 DELETE FROM outbox
-WHERE id IN (SELECT o.id
+WHERE id IN (
+	SELECT o.id FOR UPDATE SKIP LOCKED
 	FROM outbox o
 	ORDER BY id
-            FOR UPDATE SKIP LOCKED
-         LIMIT 10)
+	LIMIT 10
-RETURNING *;
+) RETURNING *;

--- publish message here
+-- publish messages (batch) here

 COMMIT;
 ```

 ## Change Data Capture (CDC)

-Message relay can use [Change Data Capture (CDC)](CDC) to tails the events from the outbox table
+Message relay can use [Change Data Capture (CDC)](CDC) to tail the events from the outbox table

 # References